raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 ---

-### writing generators in generator style
+### writing generator functions in generator style

-Let's pause for a moment and look at the way we've been writing our generators that transform other generators.
+Let's pause for a moment and look at the way we've been writing our generator functions that transform other generators.
 Once more, `mapWith`:

 ```javascript
 function * mapWith (fn, ...iterables) {